 - Or are the checks and balances that are built into our political system and the mediating institutions that link citizens and government – for example, political parties, or a free press – strong enough to sustain liberal democracy?

 A premise of the conference is that these questions are best answered by considering political developments in the United States in light of the experiences of other nations in which democracy has been challenged, and in some cases has deteriorated as a result.
-The conference will bring political scientists, sociologists, and other social scientists together with policy experts from outside academia, public intellectuals, and political journalists from both the left and the right.
+The conference will bring political scientists and other social scientists together with policy experts from outside academia, public intellectuals, and political journalists.
 The confirmed keynote speakers are E.J.
 Dionne and Jennifer Rubin, both of The Washington Post.

 The lead organizers are Suzanne Mettler (Government, Cornell and CSI affiliate), Rick Valelly (Political Science, Swarthmore), Robert Lieberman (Political Science, Johns Hopkins University), Tom Pepinsky (Government and CSI affiliate, Cornell), Ken Roberts (Government, Cornell), and Lee Drutman (New America).